It’s really mindblowing when you think of all the things that we have at disposal today.

 Once again, like with many of the great online beat-making software, it’s easy to use and can come in handy for both pros and beginners.

 It features the classic key and BPM detection with the possibility to sync different tracks when they’re played together.

-There’s also integrated DJ control support with already mapped out controls.
+There’s also an integrated DJ control support with already mapped out controls.

 Aside from these and an abundance of effects, there’s also integrated vinyl record control.

 The whole thing is rounded up with their community and great support that you can get for any problems that might occur along the way.

 According to their own words, Dumb.com is a “source for dumb stuff.”
 Anything from fun harmless activities and jokes, up to a few different types of beatmakers.

 It’s pretty obvious that with a website like this one you won’t really get a professional beatmaker.

 But this is still a fun little addition to their website and there are seven different types that you can use on your computer, as well as an additional one for iPhone.

 It’s available through a browser and works as a flash plugin.